 - Optional insurance coverage

-- Meals, snacks, beverages
+- Meals, snacks, beverages not shown as included

 * Fuel Surcharges may apply in the event that fuel costs significantly exceed the average price per gallon at time of writing.